stuyoder/bbr-acs/README.md

  `FS(X):EFI\BOOT\bbr\SCT>SCT -a -v`

-The User can also select and run tests indviually.
+The User can also select and run tests individually.
 For information about running the tests, see [SCT User Guide](http://www.uefi.org/testtools).

 ## SBBR based on Firmware Test Suite